joedolson/my-tickets/src/readme.txt

 = 1.8.7 =

 * Bug fix: Non-numeric variable type used in math expression.
-* Bug fix: Ensure that default ticket logo is square, not overridden by theme's post thumbnail shappe.
+* Bug fix: Ensure that default ticket logo is square, not overridden by theme's post thumbnail shape.

 = 1.8.6 =